j2store/userguide/zoo.md

 ![](new_item_after_save.png)

-7.Now in Treat as Product, select **Yes** -> select the type of the product -> Save the changes.
+7.Now in Treat as Product, select **Yes** -> select the type of the product

+IMPORTANT: Click **Save**.
+Only then you can see the product related fields.

  ![](enable_product_choose_product_type.png)

-After save, you will able to see JtwoStore cart tabs there and you can enter the details about the product.
+After save, you will able to see **J2Store cart** tab there and you can enter the details about the product.

  ![](step_6.png)